 Includes customs regulations and contact information for this country's customs office.

-Some U.S. exporters have expressed concerns about the Mexican Tax Administration Service’s (Servicio de Administración Tributaria, or SAT) procedures.
-These concerns include insufficient prior notification of procedural changes, inconsistent interpretation of regulatory requirements at different border posts, and uneven enforcement of Mexican standards and labeling rules.
+Some U.S. exporters have expressed concerns about SAT procedures.
+These include insufficient prior notification of procedural changes, inconsistent interpretation of regulatory requirements at different border posts, and uneven enforcement of Mexican standards and labeling rules.
 SAT has made efforts to increase transparency and communication and reduce corruption and fraud.

 Monday-Friday / 9:00–14:30 / 15:30–18:00 (in Spanish)